Ladysnake/Cardinal-Components-API/README.md

 Components can be added to `LevelProperties` objects by registering a `LevelComponentCallback`.
 Level properties are shared between every world in a server, making them useful to store global data.
-Level components are saved automatically with the save.
+Level components are saved automatically with the global state.
 Synchronization must be done either manually or with help of the [`SyncedComponent`](https://github.com/NerdHubMC/Cardinal-Components-API/blob/master/cardinal-components-base/src/main/java/nerdhub/cardinal/components/api/component/extension/SyncedComponent.java) and [`LevelSyncedComponent`](https://github.com/NerdHubMC/Cardinal-Components-API/blob/master/cardinal-components-level/src/main/java/nerdhub/cardinal/components/api/util/sync/LevelSyncedComponent.java) interfaces.